yannikschnitzer/Branching-Bisimulation-Learning/README.md

 sudo update-java-alternatives --set java-1.21.0-openjdk-amd64
 ```

-to swtich to the correct version, which you can check with `java --version`.
+to switch to the correct version, which you can check with `java --version`.

 The CPAChecker requires Java 1.17, to switch please run: